aspittel/ga-react-tutorial/README.md

 ```
 Now lets add this to our status code.

+#### Exercise: Extending LikeIcon Code
+Add a constructor to the LikeIcon.
+For now, pass liked as true from Like to the LikeIcon component.

 ### State
 Looking at the finished code, the like button and the the comment box are the two elements that we want to be interactive.